ubco-W2022T1-cosc301/project-group23/README.md

 **Please remember to update this section**

 Our dataset consists of responses to the 5-factor personality test (AKA Big 5 personality test).
-Developed in the 1980s, the 5-factor personality test
+The 5-Factor Personality test was developed in the 1980s after factor analysis revealed certain words/phrases used to describe personality tend to 'hang together'

 ## Describe your dataset in about 150-200 words